Executing a business strategy more effectively and consistently than your competition is called Operational Excellence.

 Time to spring clean your automation processes

 When it comes to truthfully examining the AI and automation conversation, it’s worth remembering that AI and robotics are nowhere near the point where they can replace human decision making for supply chain businesses.
 The technology is not advanced enough.
-Many of the controversial headlines shouting that robots will replace humans have far more in common with science fiction than they do with reality.
-But what AI can do is augment human decision making (more on that later).

 Automation, on the other hand, does have immediate value to provide to businesses right now.
 At its most basic, automation helps you increase efficiencies and enhance accuracy in your day-to-day operations.
 But more importantly, it removes the noise from your business and channels relevant information and actions to you and your team.